 We can call soft costs as ancillary or associated costs as well.
 Another name for hard cost is brick and mortar cost.

-We can further classify hard costs into general contractor costs (labor, overhead, and profit), subcontractors costs (electrical, plumbing, and HVAC), materials including shipping (structural materials, furnishings, fixtures & appliances, and more), and more heads.
+We can further classify hard costs into general contractor costs (labor, overhead, and profit), subcontractors costs (electrical, plumbing, and HVAC), and materials, including shipping (structural materials, furnishings, fixtures & appliances, and more), and more heads.

 Similarly, soft costs can be classified into architectural and engineering (A&E) (architect services and engineering services), AHJ fees or agency having jurisdiction (permit fees), site analysis (survey and geotechnical), financing, legal fees, administrative expenses, and more such heads.
 All these do help in the completion of the project, however, has no direct bearing on the basic construction cost.

 On the other hand, it is difficult to quantify soft costs as these are not directly attributable to construction.
-Nor these are directly measurable.
-Thus, it may get hard to decide which costs to consider under soft cost.
+Nor are these directly measurable.
+Thus, it may get hard to decide which costs to consider under soft costs.
 Moreover, these costs are hard to forecast as well as companies do not know if they will be incurring these costs in the future or not.

 Generally, hard costs account for 70% to 85% of the total construction costs.
 In contrast, soft costs account for just 15% to 30% of the total construction costs.

 The hard costs are usually tangible because a company needs to get assets to complete the construction.
 In contrast, soft costs are generally intangible, such as to permit fees, architect and design fees, etc.